tyleragreen/df-gtfs/README.md

 ## Generating a schema

 You can also generate a schema based on an existing GTFS file.
+The script requires Bash version 4.0 or newer to run.
 Unzip the GTFS zip file into a working directory.
 Then run:

 ```bash
 ./gtfs_schema.sh gtfs-directory > schema.sql